-Students may check their grades in CANVAS throughout the semester.
+Students can check grades in CANVAS throughout the semester.

-- More than 3 absences will result in the loss of TWO points from your overall grade for each additional absence - Lab assignments are due two weeks from the date on which they are issued or with the midterm or final exam for which the material applies, whichever comes first.
+More than TWO absences will result in the loss of TWO points from your overall grade for each additional absence

+Lab assignments are due TWO weeks from the date on which they are issued or with the midterm or final exam for which the material applies, whichever comes first.